Updated July 27, 2021

 Passport processing times are significantly longer than normal.

-You can apply for routine service and expect to receive a passport in 10-12 weeks after the passport agency receives your materials.
-You also have the option of paying an additional $60 for expedited service to receive your passport in 4-6 weeks.
-These processing times apply to applications submitted by mail and in-person at an acceptance facility in your community.
+You can apply for routine service and expect to receive a passport in 18 weeks after the passport agency receives your materials.
+You have the option of paying an additional $60 for expedited service to receive your passport in up to 12 weeks, and an extra $17.56 for 1-2 day delivery for the return of your completed passport.

 As this information is subject to change, please visit the U.S. Department of State's Passport website for details and updates.
 Contact your program manager if you are concerned about obtaining a passport in time for your program requirements.

 You will need a valid passport to study abroad.
 If you don’t have a valid passport and are even considering study abroad, you should apply for or renew your passport as early as possible and plan to have your valid passport in hand by your program application deadline as some programs require visa paperwork at that time.
 Getting a passport can take up to eight weeks with regular processing or up to three weeks with expedited processing for an additional fee.
 Most countries require your passport to be valid for three to six months beyond your scheduled departure from that country.

 If you need a passport to meet a visa application deadline in less than 4 weeks, or you need a passport for international program travel in less than 2 weeks, you must follow the steps below immediately: